usharesoft/appcenter-docs/admin/en/source/pages/config/config-scheduler.rst

 | Update_repos_pkgs.sh (Spider) (cron job)  |     5           |
 +-------------------------------------------+-----------------+

 By default UForge (during the deployment) populates oarnodesetting, and uses the "overflow" mode.
-If you want to modify this, refar to :ref:`changing-oar-config`.
+If you want to modify this, refer to :ref:`changing-oar-config`.

 Viewing Current Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~